Marmaray, the 13.6-km (8.5-mile) rail

 Istanbul via a tunnel beneath the Bosphorus, joins the stations at Kazlıçeşme, Yenikapı and Sirkeci in Europe with the stations at Üskudar and Ayrılık Çeşmesi in Asia—makes it possible to cross from Old Istanbul in Europe to Üsküdar in Asia in a matter of minutes.

-Here's an updated map of the center of Istanbul's rail transit system showing the Marmaray stations.
+Here's a map of the center of Istanbul's rail transit system showing the Marmaray stations.
 (Click on the map to enlarge it.)

 Click on the map for a larger version.

-The new underground stations at Kazlıçeşme, Yenikapı, Sirkeci, Üsküdar,
+The underground stations at Kazlıçeşme, Yenikapı, Sirkeci, Üsküdar,

 and Ayrılık Çeşmesi make it easy for Marmaray passengers